Seahawks GM John Schneider’s decisions are paying off in a big way once again

 All but two of Seattle’s victories this season have been decided by one score.
 And every player listed above has been influential in at least one of those close wins.

-Add the fact that Schneider and Co. smartly locked up quarterback Russell Wilson and linebacker Bobby Wagner to long-term contracts and parted ways with the now team-less Thomas, and a golf clap is in order.
+Add the fact that Schneider and Co. smartly locked up Wilson and Wagner to long-term contracts and parted ways with the now team-less Thomas, and a golf clap is in order.

 It’s possible, if not probable, that the Seahawks are 11-3 four games from now.
 Three of their next four opponents (the Eagles, Giants and Washington) have lost at least twice as many games as they’ve won, and the Jets are winless.
 If that happens, they’ll be primed to win the NFC West title and secure a high playoff seed, and from there … who knows?